 Will this certificate enable me to teach ESOL/ESL in US public schools?

-No. To teach in the public schools you need public school certification or licensure, a process which involves an undergraduate degree (B.A.) followed by at least 13 weeks of full-time student teaching under a veteran teacher in the public school setting.
+No. To teach in public schools you need a public school certification or licensure, a process which involves an undergraduate degree (B.A.) followed by at least 13 weeks of full-time student teaching under a veteran teacher in the public school setting.
 However, the SIT TESOL certificate may qualify you for an aide position in a public school ESOL/ESL program.

 What is the difference between TESOL and TEFL?